A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Introduction

-In this study we propose an abstract scheme to answer the question above, known in the physics literature as the method of \emph{adiabatic approximation}.
-Essentially, this is a nonlinear perturbation theory.
-The idea dates back at least to Manton's moduli space approximation scheme for monopole dynamics \cite{MR647883}.
-In addition to the cited above, rigorous results along this line include \cites{MR1644389, MR1644393,MR2097576, MR2189216,MR2465296,MR2576380,MR2805465, MR3803553,MR4135093}, with diverse applications to superfluidity, superconductivity, particle physics, and geometric flow.
-The point in common of these applications is that solitonic configurations arise naturally due to focusing nonlinearity, or some kind of fixed content constraint.
+In this study we propose an abstract scheme to answer the questions above, known in the physics literature as the method of \emph{adiabatic approximation}.
+The precise statements of the main results are in Theorems \ref{thm1}-\ref{thm2}.
+Below we give an outline.

-The main assumption is the existence of a parametrized family of configurations $v_\sigma\in H,\sigma\in \Sigma$, where $\Sigma$ is called the moduli space.
-The space $\Sigma$ is finite-dimensional if it represents finitely many concentration points or parameters.
-In general, $\Sigma$ can be infinite-dimensional, for instance as a space of geometric objects or local gauge symmetries.
-We call this family $v_\sigma$ the \emph{approximate solitons}.
-In Section 2 we list the precise requirements for $v_\sigma$.
+Our main assumption is the existence of a parametrized family of configurations $v_\s\in X,\,\s\in \Sigma$, where $\Sigma$ is a manifold.
+We call $\Sigma$ the \textit{moduli space}, in the sense that $\Sigma$ contains various modulation parameters.
+The space $\Sigma$ can be finite-dimensional if, for instance, it represents finitely many concentration points in a domain.
+In general, $\Sigma$ can be infinite-dimensional, e.g. as a space of geometric objects or local gauge symmetries.
+We call this family $v_\s$ the \emph{approximate solitons}.
+In Section \ref{sec:2}, we further explain the terminology, and list the precise requirements \eqref{C1}-\eqref{C3} for $v_\s$.
+These requirements specify certain approximate energy-critical and linear stability properties.
+We give a justification in \secref{sec:2} for the generality of these requirements.

-The adiabatic approximation scheme goes roughly as follows: First, we find an evolution equation $\di_t\sigma=F(\sigma)$ for a path $\sigma_t\in\Sigma$ with the following property: If $u_t$ solves \eqref{1} and remains close to $v_{\sigma_t}\in M$, then $\sigma_t$ evolves according to this equation up to the leading order.
-This equation for $\sigma$ is the effective dynamics for \eqref{1}.
-We calculate the velocity $F(\sigma)$ explicitly.
-In this step we use the approximate critical point property of $v_\sigma$.
+Suppose there exists a family of approximate solitons $v_\s\in X,\,\s\in \Sigma$ satisfying the main assumptions \eqref{C1}-\eqref{C3}.
+Then the adiabatic approximation scheme goes as follows: First, we find an evolution equation $\di_t\s=F(\s)$ for a path $\s_t\in\Sigma$ with the following property: Let $u_t,\,t\ge0$ be a solution to \eqref{1}. \textit{Assuming $u_t$ remains close} to a path $v_\s\equiv v_{\s_t}$, then $\s_t$ evolves according to this equation in the leading order.
+We calculate the velocity $F(\s)$ explicitly (see \eqref{eff}).
+This equation for $\s$ is the effective (or adiabatic) dynamics for \eqref{1}.
+In this step we use the approximate critical point property \eqref{C1} of $v_\s$.

+At this point there is a caveat: In the first step, we have assumed that $u_t$ remains close to some approximate soliton for all $t$.
+But, a priori, even $u_0$ lies in a neighbourhood of the approximate solitons, the path $u_t$ may soon exit this neighbourhood (for instance, due to acceleration).
+Thus we need to justify the validity of the effective dynamics derived in the first step.